-At the reporting date, all the financial assets, other than those measured at fair value through the comprehensive income statement, are analysed in order to verify whether there is objective evidence that an asset or group of financial assets have suffered a loss in value.
+At each reporting date, all financial assets are analysed in order to verify whether there is objective evidence that an asset or group of financial assets have suffered a loss in value.
 An impairment loss is recognised if, and only if, this evidence exists as a result of one or more events that have an impact on the asset's expected future cash flows, occurring after its initial recognition.